 On the IS dimension, we model this structure using ordered projective trees whose edge labels reflect the theme/rheme and focus/background distinctions.
 Following (Jackendoff 2002), we position the IS dimension within the semantics in the overall architecture of our grammar (cf. Figure 10.1).
 We call an IS analysis IS tree.
-Figure 10.19 shows an example IS tree of sentence (10.63).
+Figure 10.19 shows an example IS tree of sentence (10.64).
 Here, the additional node corresponding to the full stop has outgoing edges into the focus of the theme (edge label th) Peter and into the focus of the rheme (rh) Mary.
 Peter in turn has an outgoing edge into its background (bg) loves.
 Hence, Peter loves is the theme of the sentence, and Mary the rheme.
 We call the theme and rheme subtrees information structural constituents (IS constituents).
-For example, Peter and Mary the IS constituent to the rheme of the sentence, and Mary the sentence, and Mary the IS constituent corresponding to the theme of the sentence.
+For example, Peter and Mary the IS constituent to the rheme.